Jelleas/IntroOOP/python/20 Workshop 2/20 Exercises.md

 # 2.10 Report Card with GPA

-This exercise and most others should be going into a file called `homework2.py`.
+This exercise should be going into a file called `gpa.py`.

 Write a function report card where the user can enter each of his grades, after which the program prints out a report card with GPA (*see* [Urban